thoferon/mud/README.md

 For example, you might want to run different steps with different users.
 In order to do that, create a directory with the same path than if you had one configuration file but without the extension.
 In this example, it should be `/usr/local/etc/mud/myApp`.
-Mud will read all the files in the directory and "run" them in alphabetical order.
+Mud will read all the files finishing with `.conf` in the directory and "run" them in alphabetical order.

 Note that if a `.conf` file exists, the directory will be ignored.